-For specified financial accounting, audit and tax papers, except where indicated otherwise, ACCA will publish examinable documents once a year to indicate exactly what regulations and legislation could potentially be assessed within identified examination sessions.
+For specified financial accounting, audit and tax examinations, except where indicated otherwise, ACCA will publish examinable documents once a year to indicate exactly what regulations and legislation could potentially be assessed within identified examination sessions.

-For this examination regulation issued or legislation passed on or before 30th September 2013, will be assessed from February 2014 to August 31st 2015.
-Please refer to the examinable documents for the paper (where relevant) for further information.
+For this examination regulation issued or legislation passed on or before 31st August annually, will be assessed from September 1st of the following year to August 31st of the year after.
+Please refer to the examinable documents for the exam (where relevant) for further information.

 Regulation issued or legislation passed in accordance with the above dates may be examinable even if the effective date is in the future.
 The term issued or passed relates to when regulation or legislation has been formally approved.